WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 <div float="right"><img src="./resources/Git17.png" /></div>

-- If you haven't already goto the email address you used to create you GitHub account, and verify your email address.
+- If you haven't already, go to the email address you used to create your GitHub account, and verify your email address.

 - In the upper right hand corner of the page, you will see a <mark>+</mark>.